mit-27/mit-27/README.md

 ## Bonjour, I'm [Mit Suthar!](https://portfolio-ohkjgc2qd-mit-27.vercel.app/) 👋

-Hello !!
-I'm Mit Suthar.
-I recently completed my B.Tech in Computer Engineering from the Computer Engineering Department of Chandubhai S Patel Institute of Technology, CHARUSAT, Anand with Distinction.
-I am a React Native Developer and Web developer.
-I love to build new stuff.
-I had worked with C, Python, PHP, C++, Java, C#.Net, JavaScript, jQuery, ReactJS, GatsbyJS, and Unity.
-I've built web and mobile apps.
-My goal is to secure a position where I can efficiently contribute my skills and abilities to the growth of the organization and build my professional career.
+Hello !! my name is Mit Suthar and currently, I am pursuing a master’s degree in Applied Computer Science at Concordia University, Montreal.
+I have a great interest in exploring the field of mobile application development and web development.
+Apart from that, I love to participate in various hackathons where I could solve real-world problems and I have won two hackathons.
+I am curious to work in the tech world and tech fraternity as an employee in any of the good tech companies.
+Along with this, I have the ability to work under demanding and stressful situations.
+I can make decisions on my own, but I also consider and respect valuable opinions.

 ## 🙋‍♂️ Let's Connect